ysitta/Neural_Network/quiz.md

 ## 1.5 Features scaling

-The next preparation before the data is ready to be modeled feature scaling.
-Please answer this question first.
+The next preparation before the data is ready to be modeled, is feature scaling.
+Now, please answer this question first.

 1. After the data reshape to an array, you must continue the preprocessed before training the network.
 If you inspect an arbitrary image in the training set, you will see that the pixel values fall in the range of 0 to 255.
 Then, what does the array divide by 255 do?
   - [ ] Convert the array between 0 to 255 into 0 to 1